window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'UA-57765849-3');

-Chronic Fatigue Syndrome, also known as Myalgic Encephalomyelitis (CFS/ME), or even NEM (Neuro Endochrine Metabolic illness), has been a part of my life for over twenty years and whilst I practice in all areas of Counselling & Psychotherapy, I have a particular passion for working with this and other chronic illnesses in people.
+Chronic Fatigue Syndrome, also known as Myalgic Encephalomyelitis (CFS/ME) or even NEM (Neuroendocrine Metabolic illness), has been a part of my life for over thirty years.
+So, while I practice in all areas of Counselling and Psychotherapy, I am particularly interested in working with this and other chronic illnesses and trauma experiences in people.

-Everyone who suffers from this illness has different reasons for becoming unwell.
-There is no ‘one size fits all’.
+Everyone who suffers from any chronic illness has different reasons for becoming unwell.
+There is no ‘one size fits all’; however, there can often be a link in women to either a genetic component or adversity in childhood.

-When I was 23 my CFS/ME was triggered by a bronchial infection, which I struggled through, not allowing myself proper time for rest and recuperation, because I was so busy (notice that word) with work.
+When I was 23, my CFS/M.E. was triggered by a bronchial infection, which I struggled through, not allowing myself proper time for rest and recover because I was so busy (notice that word) with work.
+There can also be a predisposition towards M.E. if you have hypermobility – but I didn’t learn this until much later.

-Subsequently part of my glandular / hormone structure (HPA Axis – Hypothalamus, Pituitary, Adrenal Axis) became depleted, but because I was young and thought I was invincible, I ignored all the signs, ending up pushing my body to such an extent that within six months I could hardly walk.
+Subsequently, part of my glandular / hormone structure (HPA Axis – Hypothalamus, Pituitary, Adrenal Axis) became depleted.
+Still, because I was young and thought I was invincible, I ignored all the signs, ending up pushing my body to such an extent that within six months, I could hardly walk.
 I was so exhausted and hurt so much.

 I suffered with blinding headaches, my cognition was dreadful and I sometimes looked and sounded as though I was drunk.
 My fatigue symptoms got so bad I couldn’t even hold a glass of water and had to crawl up the stairs on my hands and knees whilst constantly being sick, before lying in a dark room.